bcgsc/LINKS/README.md

 ###Interpreting the graph / .gv file
 -------------------------------------

--Vertices correspond to the sequences being considered for scaffolding, with the LINKS re-numbered sequences displayed in each vertex (unlinked sequences are not shown) -Edges are drawned between vertices when there is evidence for linking scaffolds (even if they are no ultimately scaffolded) -Only vertices/scaffolds highlighted in blue satisfied user-specified scaffold criteria (l and a parameters and satisfied logic/distance).
+1. Vertices correspond to the sequences being considered for scaffolding, with the LINKS re-numbered sequences displayed in each vertex (unlinked sequences are not shown)

+2. Edges are drawned between vertices when there is evidence for linking scaffolds (even if they are no ultimately scaffolded)

+3. Only vertices/scaffolds highlighted in blue satisfied user-specified scaffold criteria (l and a parameters and satisfied logic/distance).
 These are scaffolded in the final LINKS output

--Each edge in the graph will have 3 types of information (l=,g=,type=) l=:number of kmer pairs linking any two vertices/sequences g=:estimated gap or overlap (-) length between any two sequences type=:refers to the orientation of the sequences (forward=1,reverse=0)
+4. Each edge in the graph will have 3 types of information (l=,g=,type=)

+l=:number of kmer pairs linking any two vertices/sequences

+g=:estimated gap or overlap (-) length between any two sequences

+type=:refers to the orientation of the sequences (forward=1,reverse=0)